ccollicutt/lc-workshops-writing-great-dockerfiles-is-hard/workshop/content/workshop-overview.md

-In this workshop we'll easily create a Dockerfile...in 19 steps.
+In this workshop we'll easily create a Dockerfile...in somewhere around 19 steps, or more.

+### Thanks

-Please note that this workshop was based on the blog post [Write a Good Dockerfile in 19 'Easy' Steps](https://jkutner.github.io/2021/04/26/write-good-dockerfile.html).
+Please note that this workshop was based on the blog post [Write a Good Dockerfile in 19 Easy Steps](https://jkutner.github.io/2021/04/26/write-good-dockerfile.html).